 Discussion

 This study aimed to establish the feasibility and acceptability of conducting a multicentre RCT to test the effects of the PRCI on the psychological well-being of women with RPL.
 The results provide a number of insights pertinent to the successful design of such a study, and of the likely value of the PRCI in this clinical context.

-The Recruitment Process

 Successful recruitment to a future definitive study investigating the use of the PRCI with women with RPL is shown to be possible.
 There is an appropriate and sizeable population willing to participate.
 However, as with many trials, recruitment at an external site proved more difficult than anticipated at the outset of the study, despite both using the same study protocol.
 A number of facilitators and barriers to recruitment were identified.

 Lack of an on-site researcher to act as a champion to promote the research study and no named clinical lead for RPL patients were likely to have contributed to the relative under recruitment at Site B. In addition, because recruitment was taking place on the EPU and not in a specialist RPL outpatient clinic, patients were informed about the study at the time of their miscarriage.
 This may have discouraged the staff from inviting participation.
-These findings highlight the need to consider the broader processes of recruiting participants when planning recruitment sites in a future definitive multi-centre study of the PRCI.
+These findings highlight the need to consider the broader processes of recruiting participants when planning recruitment sites in a future definitive multi-centre study of the PRCI

-Data Collection Questionnaires

 The validation of data collection forms / questionnaires is fundamental to a feasibility study (Lancaster et al. 2004) and this is particularly important when the questionnaires are completed by the participants themselves.
 This includes ensuring that the selected questionnaires are the most appropriate data collection methods and provide researchers with the information they require.